Overview

 How Much Does It Cost?

 Face ID repair costs in Melbourne depend on the root cause.
-Reconnecting a displaced sensor flex during a screen repair adds minimal cost.
-A dedicated sensor cable repair is more involved.
-At iTech Repairs, we provide a free diagnostic first and quote transparently — with our cheapest price in Melbourne guaranteed.
+Reconnecting a displaced sensor flex cable during a screen repair adds minimal cost to the repair.
+A dedicated sensor cable repair is more involved and priced after a free diagnostic.
+At iTech Repairs, we provide a free assessment first and quote transparently — cheapest price in Melbourne guaranteed.

 Repair vs Replace

 Face ID failure alone is not a reason to buy a new iPhone.
-In the vast majority of cases, a skilled technician can restore Face ID function without replacing the logic board or purchasing a new device.
-Given that flagship iPhones cost over $1,800, professional repair is almost always the right first step.
+In the vast majority of cases, a skilled technician can restore Face ID function by addressing the sensor flex cable — without replacing the logic board or buying a new device.
+Given that flagship iPhones cost $1,500–$2,500, professional repair at a fraction of that cost is almost always the right move.

 Why Choose iTech Repairs?